-Indeed, we witnessed an increasing number of international visitors into our treasured country, news for enhancing the industry's resilience to shocks emanating from outside Africa.
+Indeed, we witnessed an increasing number of international visitors into our treasured country, Tanzania.
+Notably, a good chunk of them came from EAC and SADC regions, which is good news for enhancing the industry's resilience to shocks emanating from outside Africa.
 In 2021, the number of international visitors rose by almost a half (48.6 percent) from the level recorded a year earlier, the year that was hit hard by the COVID-19 pandemic.
-In reflection, foreign exchange earnings nearly doubled to USD 1,310.3 Million from USD 714.5 million recorded in economic environment continues to normalize supported by the scaled-up vaccinations and easing of travel restrictions in many economies.
+In reflection, foreign exchange earnings nearly doubled to USD 1,310.3 Million from USD 714.5 million recorded in 2020.

+We are convinced that this good performance will carry on in 2022, partly as the global economic environment continues to normalize supported by the scaled-up vaccinations and easing of travel restrictions in many economies.
 Equally important are the conducive domestic macroeconomic environment and enhanced efforts to market Tanzania as the ultimate tourism destination.
 For this to happen, we wish to reiterate our call for all actors in the tourism industry and outside to join hands in addressing the challenges facing the tourism sector as underscored in the 21st Visitors' Exit Survey Report.